PharosVPN — Platform Design

 - Compromised

-buoy→ attacker gets that node’s key + the CA cert (not key).
-Cannot impersonatehelmor other nodes.
+node→ attacker gets that node’s key + the CA cert (not key).
+Cannot impersonatecoxswainor other nodes.
 Operator revokes the node cert. - Compromised remote

-helm→ attacker gets the CA key.
+coxswain→ attacker gets the CA key.
 Fleet fully compromised — but user profiles remain encrypted (the controller never holds users’ private keys in usable form, §8).
-Hencehelm’s “no inbound ports, behind NAT” posture.
+Hencecoxswain’s “no inbound ports, behind NAT” posture.

 5. Bootstrap & enrollment